Fibre to the Building (FTTB) NBN explained

 Will I experience any disruptions with FTTB?

-Yes, you may experience some minor disruptions while your FTTB connection is being set up, but if you continue to experience disruptions after the connection is completed, get in touch with your provider to see if they can figure out what’s going on, as it’s possible that your provider could be having some issues, too!
+However, if you continue to experience disruptions after the connection is completed, get in touch with your provider to see if they can figure out what is going on.
+It may be an issue at your home or premises, but it is also possible that your provider could be having some issues, too!

 Will it slow down my connection if multiple people in my building are using FTTB?